LachezarTsK/Remove-K-Balanced-Substrings/README.md

-By using PLACEHOLDER_VALUE in this way, the algorithm ensures that after each update, the following equation is always true: bracket.size = countConsecutiveOpen.size + countConsecutiveClose.size.
+By using PLACEHOLDER_VALUE in this way, the algorithm ensures that after each update, the following equation is always true: brackets.size = countConsecutiveOpen.size + countConsecutiveClose.size.

 This helps to reduce the if-else statements and to streamline the code, making it more readable and cleaner.
 The algorithm guarantees that when countConsecutiveClose.peek() == targetSizeBalancedPairs is true, there are valid pairs, no other checks are necessary.